apache/trafficserver/doc/admin-guide/plugins/memory_profile.en.rst

   under the License.

-This plugin listens for plugin msgs and invokes jemalloc control operations.
+This plugin listens for plugin messages and invokes jemalloc control operations.

 Installation